Willwf/willwf/README.md

 # Hi, I'm William 👋

-I'm a 27-year-old web development enthusiast, passionate about technology and the positive impact it can have on people's lives.
+I'm a 29-year-old web development enthusiast, passionate about technology and the positive impact it can have on people's lives.
 I am constantly seeking to expand my knowledge and improve my skills in web development. 🙂

 ## My Interests

-My initial interests lie in HTML, CSS, and JavaScript.
-I am also keen to advance my knowledge in Node.js and React, as I aim to become a professional developer and contribute to innovative and challenging projects.
+Passionate Developer specializing in JavaScript, Node.js, TypeScript, and React, with a strong focus on maintaining and developing robust, scalable web platforms.
+I aim to become a professional developer and contribute to innovative and challenging projects that deliver exceptional user experiences.

 ## Education